 Learn more — Join me in the Situation & Outlook Web Sessions

 Join me in a Situation & Outlook Web Session where we discuss topics relating to measuring and interpreting the where, what, when, how and how much demographic-economic change is occurring and it’s impact.

 About the Author

-— Warren Glimpse is former senior Census Bureau statistician responsible for innovative data access and use operations.
+— Warren Glimpse is former senior Census Bureau statistician responsible for national scope statistical programs and innovative data access and use operations.
 He is also the former associate director of the U.S. Office of Federal Statistical Policy and Standards for data access and use.
 He has more than 20 years of experience in the private sector developing data resources and tools for integration and analysis of geographic, demographic, economic and business data.
 Contact Warren.
 Join Warren on LinkedIn.

 You must be logged in to post a comment.